hqn006/Navier-Stokes-Compressible-3D/README.md

+# Compressible 3D Navier-Stokes
+MAE 290C Final Project

-# Compressible Navier-Stokes for supersonic flow in a rectangular duct
+Compressible Navier-Stokes for supersonic flow in a rectangular duct.
-MAE 290C : Computational Fluid Dynamics
-Final Project

 MacCormack method with 2nd-Order Finite Differencing.
 Uniform grid, no-slip and adiabatic condition at the walls.